-In October opposition parties protested the organization of the presidential election.
+In October 2019 opposition parties protested the organization of the presidential election.
 During the protest a body was found at an opposition party headquarters under unclear circumstances, with protesters claiming the death resulted from police actions.
-The Ministry of Interior was investigating the case at year's end.
+The Ministry of Interior's investigation found that the body belonged to Demba Balde, leader of the Party for Social Renewal.
+The Parliamentary Investigation Committee continued investigating the case at year's end.

-In May 2018 the Movement of Nonconforming Citizens filed with the Economic Community of West African States Community Court of Justice a complaint against the government for violation of freedom of peaceful protest.
-At year's end the case continued.
+In 2018 the Movement of Nonconforming Citizens filed a complaint against the government with the ECOWAS Community Court of Justice for violation of freedom of peaceful protest.
+The investigation continued as of year's end.